mrlunchbox777/advent-of-code-2025/days/day1/README.md

 3. The AI struggled to refactor the code into smaller functions, often creating functions that were too large or not well-defined.
 It did finally manage to break the code down into smaller functions after several iterations.
 4. I ran the solution against part 1 and it produced the correct results.
 5. For part 2, it understood the new requirement but initially failed to implement the logic to count passes through 0 correctly.
 After prompting and several iterations, it adjusted the logic and produced a working solution.
+6. I ran the solution against part 2 and it produced the wrong results, it was too low.